Syntia Salha

-Syntia Hikmat Salha (سينتيا حكمت صالحة; born 12 January 2003) is a Lebanese footballer who plays as a winger or midfielder for Cypriot club Lakatamia and the Lebanon national team.
+Syntia Hikmat Salha (سينتيا حكمت صالحة; born 12 January 2003) is a Lebanese footballer who plays as a winger or midfielder for the Lebanon national team.

 Salha began her senior career with Akhaa Ahli Aley.
 She joined Safa in 2020, with whom she won their first league title.
 In 2022 Salha moved to BFA, also helping them win their first league title.
-She finished top scorer in the league four times: in 2021, 2022, 2023 and 2024.
+She finished top scorer in the Lebanese league four times: in 2021, 2022, 2023 and 2024.
+Salha then moved to Cyprus, playing for Lakatamia between 2024 and 2026.

 In 2021 Salha made her senior international debut for Lebanon, scoring her first goals against Sudan in the 2021 Arab Women's Cup.
 She helped Lebanon finish runners-up in the 2022 WAFF Women's Championship.